 The first stop was directly across the street from the visitor center.
-We went on a short 1 mile loop and ran into some mighty large redwoods that had been spared from logging.
+We went on a short 1-mile loop and ran into some mighty large redwoods that had been spared from logging.
 Definitely recommend stopping in and seeing these ladies and doing this short loop to stretch your legs (and your neck from looking up).
-I think it would have take at least 10 people to hug some of these redwoods!
+I think it would have taken at least 10 people to hug some of these redwoods!

 As we walked around there were signs explaining the habitat we were looking at.
 Some of the largest trees have already fallen and created a new ecosystem in themselves and now feed the forest.
 We did not see any flying squirrels (I kept hoping!) which was a bummer.
 Some of the fallen trees were taller than us as they lay on their sides….so crazy!

-Next stop was the Rockefeller Loop trail.
+The next stop was the Rockefeller Loop trail.
 The photos do not do this place justice.
-The feeling you get while walking in an old growth forest…it’s like these wise old grandparent trees are giving you a hug telling you that everything will be ok and the world will always be safe because people will be there to care.
+The feeling you get while walking in an old-growth forest…it’s like these wise old grandparent trees are giving you a hug telling you that everything will be ok and the world will always be safe because people will be there to care.
 It was so quiet.
 It was so comforting.
 I can’t explain the feeling well enough and can only encourage you to go and feel this for yourself.

-After a quick snack we headed up the Avenue of the Giants to our next stop at the Drury Chaney Loop trail which was recommended by the nice ladies at the visitor center.
-There is no restroom here so stop at the other sites if you need.
-This is a short 2.5 mile loop through a very lush forest floor.
+After a quick snack, we headed up the Avenue of the Giants to our next stop at the Drury Chaney Loop trail which was recommended by the nice ladies at the visitor center.
+There is no restroom here so stop at the other sites if you need it.
+This is a short 2.5-mile loop through a very lush forest floor.
 There were a couple of families at this one as it was later in the morning and more people were out and about so it wasn’t quite as quiet as maybe it could have been.
 It is great to see parents getting out with their kids to show them this at such a young age.
 This was a beautiful end to our first day of exploring the redwoods.

 Since we didn’t get to do the Fern Canyon hike we had a little time to spare on the drive back home so we decided to stop off at the Shrine Drive Through Tree.
 It would almost be shameful to not do this while in the redwoods.
 Unfortunately the super wet winter we had damaged several of the roads in Humboldt County so check before you go which ones are still closed.
 The Shrine tree had some damage to their road so we couldn’t actually drive all the way through.
 We drove in, snapped some pics, and backed out.
 Still totally worth it!